circe/circe-derivation/README.md

 classes and ADTs, and it is not intended to be as fully featured as `io.circe.generic`.
 In
 particular:

+* Sealed hierarchies (ADTs) aren't supported
+* It only supports "semi-automatic" derivation.
 * It's not published for Scala 2.10.
-* It only supports "semi-automatic" derivation.

 On a more positive note, it has no dependencies apart from circe-core and should compile much more quickly in most cases.